decelc-pivotal/pks/README.md

 Tools for PKS

-createCluster.sh - execute with source or . since it changes envirnoment variables.
+createCluster.sh - execute with source or . since it changes environment variables.